Introduction

 Impact of Paint Thickness

-The thickness of the paint layer can be a game-changer in terms of drying time.
+The thickness of your paint layer plays a crucial role in drying duration.

 Role of Application Techniques